 Trapping of feral cats is from August to November each year.

-Help us by identifying your domestic cats with a collar.
+Help us by purchasing a medal for your domestic cats.

 For more information, please contact the municipal patrol at 514-457-5500